Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 Modules **MUST** implement end-to-end (deployment) testing that create actual resources to validate that module deployments work.
 In Bicep tests are sourced from the directories in `/tests/e2e`.
 In Terraform, these are in `/examples`.

+Each test **MUST** run and complete without user inputs successfully, for automation purposes.

+Each test **MUST** also destroy/clean-up its resources and test dependencies following a run.

 {{< hint type=important >}}

 For more detailed guidance, see the language specific specifications: